-With this in mind, I’ve created the Save Our Bones Program.
+With this in mind, I’ve created the Osteoporosis Reversal Program.
 So you can stop worrying about the dangerous side effects of drugs and improve your bone health and your general wellness.
 Indeed, you deserve the peace of mind that comes from knowing that you are not doing anything that could ultimately harm your body and that you’ll never have to face the awful burden of treating an osteoporosis drug side effect.

-So if you haven’t yet, get on the Save Our Bones Program and don’t worry, be happy!
+So if you haven’t yet, get on the Osteoporosis Reversal Program and don’t worry, be happy!

 Till next time,